Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/_index.md

 ### Hexadecimal

-A value may consist of any character hexadecimal (0- 9, A- F, a- f).
+A value may consist of any character hexadecimal (0-9, A-F, a-f).

 ```
 id = 0123456789ABCDEFabcdef